tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 ### 5. Instructor Do: Back to BIP32 (10 min)

-Now, let's actually generate some Bitcoin keys from this!
+Now let's actually generate some Bitcoin keys from this!

 Back in the BIP39 tool, scroll down to the `Derivation Path` section and click the `BIP32` tab.